akar-777/My-challenges/README.md

 ## PazhouhandeRah-demo

 #### Overview
-This challenge is about applying metrics to gather valuable insights in the advertising sector.
+This challenge is about applying metrics to obtain valuable information in the advertising sector.

 #### Technologies Used
 - **Java**: version : 11